ietf-wg-diem/diem-requirements/draft-ietf-diem-requirements.md

 Digital emblems for IHL have many of the requirements listed above, and they could directly use the DIEM architecture.
 Particularly relevant are the requirements:
 - Removable: Bearing an emblem can increase the risk for targeted attacks.
-    Bearers must be able to individually assess that risk and remove emblems whenever they see the risks to outweigh the benefits.
+    Emblem issuers must be able to individually assess that risk and remove emblems whenever they see the risks to outweigh the benefits.
 - Undetectable Validation: Those wishing to authenticate assets must be able to discover and validate emblems in a way that does not call attention to the fact that they are screening potential targets.
     If their targets could detect the emblem verification, they could use that information for their defense, which would ultimately deter validators from using the digital emblems.
-- Validation: Bearers must not be able to fake protection.
+- Validation: Assets must not be able to fake protection.
 - Authorization: IHL requires that, prior to applying them, emblem issuers must seek authorizing from a competent authority, which is a state.
     The authorization must be decentralized, i.e., there must be no central authorities that govern the use or distribution of digital emblems.

-Beyond the DIEM architecture as described in this document, digital emblems under IHL would benefit from other discovery mechanisms than the DNS, as not all bearers may have domain names associated with them.
+Beyond the DIEM architecture as described in this document, digital emblems under IHL would benefit from other discovery mechanisms than the DNS, as not all assets may have domain names associated with them.

 ## Organization for the Prohibition of Chemical Weapons (OPCW)